ShenZheng2000/Instance-Warp/README.md

 # TODO_List

-1. Show how we use ln -s to link `/transforms` folder for multiple repos.
-2. Add ID or config for warping-related experiments.
+* Add ID or config for warping-related experiments.
-3. Upload checkpoints for major experiments
+* Upload checkpoints for major experiments